tiernanmartin/NeighborhoodChangeTypology-bookdown/00-bookdown/NeighborhoodChangeTypology-report.utf8.md

 This experience underscores what might be the most significant finding of the project:

-#### 1. The communities most impacted by inequities understand the challenges that they face best; they must, therefore, play a direct role in the pursuit of solutions to these challenges. {-}
+#### 1. The people from the communities most impacted by inequities are the ones who best understand the challenges that they face.
+They must, therefore, play a meaningful role in deciding what solutions to pursue. {-}

 A classification model built with institutional data can be useful, but its utility depends on the participation of members of the communities that are experiencing gentrification and displacement.
 Advisory groups, “ground-truthing” workshops, and flexibility on the part of the project team are all necessary components of a project like this one.